MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/azure-dev-cli-templates.md

 ---
 # Azure Developer CLI Templates

-Each Azure Developer CLI template is built for specific host (Azure compute service) and programming language.

-If you haven't finalized the Azure compute service for hosting your application, use the following flowchart to choose a template to use as a base for your project:
+A template can deploy to two or more supported hosts.
+Today, each Azure Developer CLI template is built for specific host (Azure compute service.)
+If you haven't finalized the Azure compute service for hosting your application, the following flowchart can help to choose the right sample to use as a base for your project:
 !["Host Decision Tree"](media/azure-dev-cli-templates/host-decision-tree.png)

 > [!NOTE]